ryjones/rl-report/labs/blockchain-automation-framework-repolinter-report.md

 Below is a list of files or patterns that failed:

-- `examples/supplychain-app/besu/smartContracts/compile.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/besu/smartContracts/deploy.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/corda/express_nodeJS/api.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/corda/express_nodeJS/app.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/corda/express_nodeJS/config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/fabric/express_nodeJs/api.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/fabric/express_nodeJs/app.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/fabric/express_nodeJs/config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/express_nodeJS/app.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/express_nodeJS/config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/express_nodeJS/web3services.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/smartContracts/compile.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/smartContracts/deploy.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/smartContracts/truffle-config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/App.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/App.test.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/desktopStyles.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/index.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/mobileStyles.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/serviceWorker.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/setupProxy.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/corda/express_nodeJS/controllers/container.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/corda/express_nodeJS/controllers/general.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/corda/express_nodeJS/controllers/index.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/corda/express_nodeJS/controllers/product.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/fabric/chaincode_rest_server/rest-server/bootstrap-server.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/fabric/express_nodeJs/controllers/container.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/fabric/express_nodeJs/controllers/general.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/fabric/express_nodeJs/controllers/index.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/fabric/express_nodeJs/controllers/product.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/express_nodeJS/ABI/productABI.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/express_nodeJS/controllers/container.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/express_nodeJS/controllers/general.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/express_nodeJS/controllers/index.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/express_nodeJS/controllers/product.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/smartContracts/migrations/1_initial_migration.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/smartContracts/migrations/2_general_contract.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/quorum/smartContracts/test/GeneralContract.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/util/getTimezone.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/util/numberPadding.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/util/parseName.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/brunch-config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/brunch-config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/containers/desktop/ContainerDetails.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/containers/desktop/Dashboard.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/containers/desktop/ProductMap.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/containers/desktop/QrGen.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/ContainerDetails.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/CreateContainer.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/DashboardQrScan.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/LocationDetails.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/PackageGood.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/ProductDetails.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/QrReader.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `examples/supplychain-app/supplychain-frontend/src/util/api/supplyChainRequests.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/initialize.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/vendor/pug_runtime.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/initialize.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/vendor/pug_runtime.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/scripts/geoCode.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/scripts/headersList.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/scripts/jwtProcess.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/scripts/processData.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/scripts/restCalls.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/scripts/geoCode.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/scripts/headersList.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/scripts/jwtProcess.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/scripts/processData.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/scripts/restCalls.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/components/DisplayBraid/DisplayBraid.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/components/Map/MyMap.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/components/Metrics/Metrics.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/components/Modal/Modal.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/components/Nav/Nav.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/components/Sidebar/Sidebar.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/components/Spinner/Spinner.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/components/Table/Table.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/containers/App/App.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/containers/Default/Default.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/containers/Login/Login.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/containers/Page/Page.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/components/DisplayBraid/DisplayBraid.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/components/Map/MyMap.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/components/Metrics/Metrics.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/components/Modal/Modal.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/components/Nav/Nav.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/components/Sidebar/Sidebar.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/components/Spinner/Spinner.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/components/Table/Table.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/containers/App/App.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/containers/Default/Default.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/containers/Login/Login.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/containers/Page/Page.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/containers/Pages/Braid/Braid.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/containers/Pages/Home/Home.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/doorman/website/app/containers/Pages/Swagger/Swagger.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/containers/Pages/Braid/Braid.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/containers/Pages/Home/Home.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `platforms/r3-corda/images/networkmap/website/app/containers/Pages/Swagger/Swagger.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/besu/smartContracts/compile.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/besu/smartContracts/deploy.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/corda/express_nodeJS/api.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/corda/express_nodeJS/app.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/corda/express_nodeJS/config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/express_nodeJs/api.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/express_nodeJs/app.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/express_nodeJs/config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/express_nodeJS/app.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/express_nodeJS/config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/express_nodeJS/web3services.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/smartContracts/compile.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/smartContracts/deploy.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/smartContracts/truffle-config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/App.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/App.test.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/desktopStyles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/mobileStyles.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/serviceWorker.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/setupProxy.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/corda/express_nodeJS/controllers/container.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/corda/express_nodeJS/controllers/general.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/corda/express_nodeJS/controllers/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/corda/express_nodeJS/controllers/product.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/rest-server/bootstrap-server.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/express_nodeJs/controllers/container.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/express_nodeJs/controllers/general.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/express_nodeJs/controllers/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/express_nodeJs/controllers/product.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/express_nodeJS/ABI/productABI.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/express_nodeJS/controllers/container.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/express_nodeJS/controllers/general.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/express_nodeJS/controllers/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/express_nodeJS/controllers/product.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/smartContracts/migrations/1_initial_migration.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/smartContracts/migrations/2_general_contract.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/quorum/smartContracts/test/GeneralContract.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/util/getTimezone.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/util/numberPadding.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/util/parseName.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/brunch-config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/brunch-config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/containers/desktop/ContainerDetails.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/containers/desktop/Dashboard.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/containers/desktop/ProductMap.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/containers/desktop/QrGen.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/ContainerDetails.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/CreateContainer.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/DashboardQrScan.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/LocationDetails.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/PackageGood.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/ProductDetails.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/containers/mobile/QrReader.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/supplychain-frontend/src/util/api/supplyChainRequests.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/initialize.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/initialize.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/scripts/geoCode.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/scripts/headersList.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/scripts/jwtProcess.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/scripts/processData.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/scripts/restCalls.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/scripts/geoCode.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/scripts/headersList.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/scripts/jwtProcess.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/scripts/processData.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/scripts/restCalls.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/components/DisplayBraid/DisplayBraid.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/components/Map/MyMap.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/components/Metrics/Metrics.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/components/Modal/Modal.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/components/Nav/Nav.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/components/Sidebar/Sidebar.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/components/Spinner/Spinner.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/components/Table/Table.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/containers/App/App.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/containers/Default/Default.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/containers/Login/Login.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/containers/Page/Page.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/components/DisplayBraid/DisplayBraid.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/components/Map/MyMap.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/components/Metrics/Metrics.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/components/Modal/Modal.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/components/Nav/Nav.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/components/Sidebar/Sidebar.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/components/Spinner/Spinner.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/components/Table/Table.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/containers/App/App.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/containers/Default/Default.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/containers/Login/Login.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/containers/Page/Page.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/containers/Pages/Braid/Braid.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/containers/Pages/Home/Home.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/doorman/website/app/containers/Pages/Swagger/Swagger.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/containers/Pages/Braid/Braid.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/containers/Pages/Home/Home.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `platforms/r3-corda/images/networkmap/website/app/containers/Pages/Swagger/Swagger.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/common/Container.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/common/ContainerRequest.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/common/History.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/common/Identity.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/common/Product.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/common/ProductRequest.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/common/UpdateRequest.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/supplychain/Common.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/supplychain/Common_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/supplychain/Container.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/supplychain/Container_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/supplychain/Product.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/supplychain/Product_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/supplychain/SupplyChain.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `examples/supplychain-app/fabric/chaincode_rest_server/chaincode/supplychain/cmd/main.go`: The first 7 lines do not contain the pattern(s): Copyright, License.

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>